Are you ready to transform life sciences with intelligent apps?

 Depending on the initiative, the definition of success might include revenue increases, cost savings, productivity gains, or the accuracy of predictive models.

-According to Deloitte, one area that life sciences can benefit from is research and clinical development, where GenAi is being used to identify targets, develop molecules, accelerate clinical trials, and submit findings for regulatory approval.
+According to Deloitte, one area that life sciences can benefit from is research and clinical development.
+You can use GenAi to identify targets, develop molecules, accelerate clinical trials, and submit findings for regulatory approval.
 In addition, some life sciences organizations are using it to generate marketing content that appeals to customer needs.

 Our recommendation: Start with a proof of concept that is narrow in scope and can deliver quick learning without a huge upfront investment.
 Success criteria should be clear, objective, and determined upfront.
 Focus on mitigating the riskiest factor in your initiative.
 It might be model accuracy or something entirely different like user trust.